learning-unlimited/ESP-Website/esp/esp/program/controllers/autoscheduler/README.rst

 * Verify that an existing schedule satisfies the constraints

-* Check whether each of the four operations would cause the constraint to be violated for a given schedule
+* Determine whether a given schedule manipulation would cause the constraint to be violated for a given schedule

 If a constraint is violated, the constraint class returns a ConstraintViolation, otherwise it returns None.
 This is more helpful than